TheJacksonLaboratory/ClintLR/docs/setup.rst

 `Java Development Kit 17 <https://www.oracle.com/java/technologies/downloads/>`_ or better.

 .. note::
-  The L4CI GUI requires JavaFx to run.
+  The L4CI GUI requires JavaFX to run.
 If your Java installation does not include JavaFX, installations of Java that include JavaFX can be found `here <https://www.azul.com/downloads/?package=jdk-fx#zulu>`_

 Building from sources